Patience Wright: Postwar and death

-Wright returned to England in 1782 and settled with her daughter Phoebe and her son-in-law, painter John Hoppner at their home on Charles Street at St. James's Square.
-By 1785 she had decided to return to New Jersey.
+Wright returned to England in 1782 and settled with her daughter Phoebe and her son-in-law, painter John Hoppner, at their home on Charles Street at St. James's Square.

+By 1785, she had decided to return to New Jersey.
 However, as she was making preparations to travel, she suffered a bad fall and broke her leg.
 Wright died a week later, on March 23, 1786.
 Her sister Rachel attempted to get financial assistance for her burial expenses, both from prominent American citizens and then from the Continental Congress, but was not successful.
 Wright was buried in London.
 Her burial place is in the St John's Wood Burial Ground, in St John's Wood, London.

 Although Wright had obtained George Washington's agreement to sit for a portrait with her, she died before she could sculpt him.
 A similar request sent to Thomas Jefferson would go unanswered.

-Selected works
+Works

 The fragility of her medium means that few of Wright's works survive today.
-A full-length figure of William Pitt, produced after the Earl's death, still stands in Westminster Abbey Museum.
+A full-length figure of William Pitt, produced after the Earl's death, stands in Westminster Abbey Museum.
 A bas-relief profile of Admiral Richard Howe in the collection of the Newark Museum is attributed to her.

-Wright's also made sculptures of Prime Minister William Pitt, Lord Lyttelton, Thomas Penn, and Charles James Fox.
-Wright's patrons included Benjamin Franklin, Deborah Sampson, the King and Queen of England, and William Pitt.
+Wright's also made sculptures of Lord Lyttelton, Thomas Penn, and Charles James Fox.
+Wright's patrons included the King and Queen of England, Pitt, Benjamin Franklin, and Deborah Sampson.

 Legacy

-Wright's son Joseph Wright (1756–1793) was a well-known portrait painter who designed Liberty Cap Cent.
+Wright's son Joseph Wright (1756–1793) was a well-known portrait painter who designed the Liberty Cap Cent.
 Her daughter Phoebe married British painter John Hoppner; their son, Henry Parkyns Hoppner, went on to become a Royal Navy officer and Arctic explorer.

-Her home at 100 Farnsworth Avenue in Bordentown, New Jersey still stands.
+Her home at 100 Farnsworth Avenue in Bordentown, New Jersey, still stands.

 In literature

-Wright was featured as a character in Lillian de la Torre's story "The Frantick Rebel," part of her series featuring Samuel Johnson as a detective, with Wright successfully tricking Johnson into supplying information to an American spy.
+Wright was featured as a character in Lillian de la Torre's story "The Frantick Rebel," part of her series featuring Samuel Johnson as a detective, with Wright tricking Johnson into supplying information to an American spy.

+In Season 2 of 'Turn: Washington's Spies, Patience Wright is seen scultping King George III, though her actress appears much younger than Wright would've been in 1777, 52.
+Wright is also murdered by the King's agents in the episode.